- Search The Registry

 *This date in 1874 marks the birthday of Charlotta Amanda Bass.
-She was an African American newspaper publisher, editor, and civil rights activist.
+She was an African American newspaper publisher, editor, and civil rights, activist.

-Bass was born in Sumter, South Carolina on Valentine’s Day.
+Bass was born in Sumter, South Carolina, on Valentine’s Day.
 She relocated to California for health reasons.
-Charlotta Bass took over control of The California Eagle in 1912 and served as its publisher until she retired in 1951.
-She and her husband Joseph Bass, who had served as editor of the Topeka and Montana Plain Dealer used The Eagle to push for reforms.
+Charlotta Bass took control of The California Eagle in 1912 and served as its publisher until she retired in 1951.
+She and her husband Joseph Bass, who had served as editor of the Topeka and Montana Plain Dealer, used The Eagle to push for reforms.
 They combated such issues as the derogatory images rampant in D.W.
 Griffith's film Birth of A Nation; Los Angeles' discriminatory hiring practices; the Ku Klux Klan; police brutality; and restrictive housing covenants.

 The biographical dictionary of Black Americans